-WRI Omnibus Plan
+WRL Omnibus Plan

 On 16 May 2014, Wynn Resorts, Limited adopted the Wynn Resorts, Limited 2014 omnibus incentive plan (the "WRL Omnibus Plan") after approval from its stockholders.
 The WRL Omnibus Plan allows for the grant of stock options, restricted stock, restricted stock units, stock appreciation rights, performance awards and other share-based awards to the same eligible participants as the WRL's 2002 stock incentive plan, as amended and restated (the "WRL 2002 Plan").
 Under the approval of the WRL Omnibus Plan, no new awards may be made under the WRL 2002 Plan.
 Under the WRL 2002 Plan, a maximum of 12,750,000 shares of the WRL's common stock was reserved for issuance.
 The outstanding awards under the WRL 2002 Plan were transferred to the WRL Omnibus Plan and will remain pursuant to their existing terms and related award agreements.
-WRL reserved 4,409,390 shares of its common stock for issuance under the WRL Omnibus Plan.
-These shares were transferred from the remaining available amount under the WRL 2002 Plan.
-As at the date of this Annual Report, 3,344,030 shares remain available for the grant of stock options or non-vested shares of WRL's common stock.
+WRL reserved 4,409,390 shares of its common stock for issuance under the WRL 2002 Plan.
+As at the date of this Annual Report, 3,029,569 shares remain available for the grant of stock options or non-vested shares of WRL's common stock.